mathjiajia/nvim_tex/README.md

 # config.tex

-A simple Neovim configuration for linux or macOS.
+A simple Neovim configuration for linux and macOS.

 This setup is mainly used for taking notes and writing documents in LaTeX.
 For the useful snippets (of mathematics, especially algebraic geometry)